Industrial Wire and Cable Types: Conductors, Insulation & Voltage Classes

 Industrial Wire Connectors: Types, Ratings & Selection

 Industrial wire connectors are the most overlooked failure point in industrial wiring.
 A correctly sized conductor terminated into the wrong connector — or the right connector crimped incorrectly — fails faster than the cable itself ever will.
+No matter how well the industrial electric wire and cable was specified upstream, a poorly chosen connector undoes that work at the one point where current actually has to cross a joint.
 Three connector categories cover most industrial applications:

 1. Crimp terminals and lugs (ring, fork, pin, blade, ferrule).
 The default for terminating stranded wire into screw terminals.
 Sized by wire cross-section and stud diameter.
 Must be crimped with the matching die — a 2.5 mm² ferrule crimped with a 4 mm² die is electrically loose and thermally hot within months.